 As course offerings can change from semester to semester, working with the Registrar’s office will ensure that your courses are kept on schedule so that you can graduate in four years.

-Certifications/Degrees: PhD candidate, Indiana University of Pennsylvania
+Certifications/Degrees: PhD Rhetoric and Composition from University of Louisville;

 Certifications/Degrees: Honorary Doctor of Letters, NDSU; Honorary Doctor of Literature, Geneva College North Dakota State University and Geneva College; Poet Laureate of North Dakota